 Multiple imputation (MI) techniques, as suggested by the name, try to use multiple imputed values to impute each missing value.
 The result would be having a set of imputed datasets that enables measuring how consistent and statistically significant are the results of the experiments~\citep{rubin1976inference}.
 While MI offers interesting statistical insights about the reliability of analysis on incomplete data, the insight is imprecise as it is mainly concerned about the population of data samples rather than individual instances.
 Specifically, MI methods reason about the statistical properties on a limited number of imputed datasets (less than 10 in most practical implementations) on the population of samples within the dataset~\citep{schafer2002missing,murray2018multiple}.

 The existence of missing values is synonymous with having uncertainty over these values that requires careful consideration.
 In many real-world applications, we are dealing with supervised problems that demand modeling and prediction based on incomplete data.
 Take for instance, prediction of class assignments given an image in which a large portion of the frame is missing.
-In such a scenario, based on observed frame parts, there might be multiple probable class assignments each having a different likelihood.
+In such a scenario, based on the observed frame parts, there might be multiple probable class assignments each having a different likelihood.
 Here, we are not only interested in imputing missing values or measuring how robust our imputations are, but also it is highly desirable to measure the impact of missing values on the prediction outcome for each instance.

 In this paper, we propose the idea of Generative Imputation and Stochastic Prediction (GI) as a novel approach to impute missing values and to measure class uncertainties arising from the distribution of missing values.
 The suggested approach is based on neural networks trained using an adversarial objective function.
 Additionally, a predictor is trained on the generated samples from the imputer network which is able to reflect the impact of uncertainties over missing values.
 This enables measuring different prediction outcomes and certainties for each specific instance.
-We evaluate the effectiveness of the proposed method on different incomplete image and tabular datasets under various missingness structures. \ifdefined ~ \else \footnote{We plan to include a link to the source code and GitHub page related to this paper in the camera-ready version.} \fi
+We evaluate the effectiveness of the proposed method on different incomplete image and tabular datasets under various missingness structures. \ifdefined ~ \else \footnote{\url{https://github.com/mkachuee/GenerativeImputationStochasticPrediction}} \fi